mozilla/addons-linter/README.md

 We use [bunyan](https://github.com/trentm/node-bunyan) for logging:

 * By default logging is off (level is set to 'fatal') .
-* Logging in tests can be enabled using an env var e.g: `LOG_LEVEL=debug jest test`
+* Logging in tests can be enabled using an env var e.g: `LOG_LEVEL=debug grunt test`
 * Logging on the cli can be enabled with `--log-level [level]`.
 * Bunyan by default logs JSON.
-If you want the json to be pretty printed pipe anything that logs into `bunyan` e.g. `LOG_LEVEL=debug jest test
+If you want the json to be pretty printed pipe anything that logs into `bunyan` e.g. `LOG_LEVEL=debug grunt test
   | node_modules/bunyan/bin/bunyan`

+---

 ## Architecture

-In a nutshell the way the linter works is to take an add-on package, extract the metadata from the xpi (zip) format and then process the files it finds through various content scanners.
+In a nutshell, the way the linter works is to take an add-on the package, extract the metadata from the xpi (zip) format and then process the files it finds through various content scanners.

 ![Architecture diagram](https://raw.github.com/mozilla/addons-linter/master/docs/diagrams/addon-linter-flow.png)

 ### Scanners

 Each file-type has a scanner.
-For example: CSS files use `CSSScanner`;
+For example, CSS files use `CSSScanner`;
 Javascript files use `JavaScriptScanner`.
 Each scanner looks at relevant files and passes each file through a parser which then hands off to a set of rules that look for specific things.